 - Apply Now

 Farming types vary, as do working hours, though typically this will be 40-50 hours per week.

-Farming types available:
+Farming types available are:

 Breeding Farm – Working on a breeding farm does not imply only taking care of animals, but also includes field work and other general farm work.

-Dairy cows – Around half of the dairy production is located in the North Western part of the country (Bretagne, Pays de la Loire, Normandie).
+Dairy Cows – Around half of the dairy production is located in the North Western part of the country (Bretagne, Pays de la Loire, Normandie).
 The most common breeds are Prim’Holstein, Montbéliarde, Nomande, etc…

-Beef cows – Around a third of the beef cows are located in the center of France (Massif Central).
+Beef Cows – Around a third of the beef cows are located in the center of France (Massif Central).
 Beef cows are also increasing in numbers in the regions such as Pays de la Loire.

 Charolais, Limousin, Blonde Salers d’Aquitaine, breeds are commonly found on these farms.

 Sheep – There are two types of sheep: milking ewes mainly for Roquefort cheese and sheep for meat.
 The most common breeds raised in France are Lacaune (milking ewes, Texel, etc…)

 Goats – The region Poitou Charentes and then the region Centre are the main areas where goat production is developed.
 The milk is intended for cheese processing; most common breeds raised are Alpine and Saanen.